Skip to content

 Next, consider your ISO setting.
 Keep it low.
 Why?
 Because your camera’s sensor will be less sensitive, reducing the amount of light.
 For a five-second exposure, use the lowest possible setting your camera has.
 That will also reduce noise/grain.

-Go ahead and take a photo!
-Well, not yet.
 Attach your camera to your tripod and use a shutter release cable.
 Next, focus your lens on the subject.
-Now you are ready.
+Now you’re ready.

 Using the shutter release cable, take your photo!
 How does it look?
-Too bright?
-Too dark?
+Is it too bright?
+Maybe it’s too dark?
 That’s ok.
 Adjust your settings and try again.
 Repeat until you get what you want.

 Conclusion

 Long-exposure photographs aren’t hard.
 But they need practice.
 Once you get a successful one, you’ll want to do it again.
 Trust me.
-They make for great photos.
+They are great photos.

 One day, you might find a part of the city that is very bright, even in the middle of the night.
 For those, use a filter to reduce the amount of light getting onto your camera’s sensor.
-They even allow you to take long exposure during the day!
-But I’ll leave that for another article.
+They even allow long exposures during the day!
+That’s for another article.
 Leave questions and comments below.

 External related websites: